Betty Parent Scholarship

 Betty Parent Achievement Award

 When Dr. Betty Parent, PhD became the first full professor in American Indian Studies at San Francisco State University, she established a precedent of excellence in teaching, research, and community service that many American Indians seek to emulate.
-The Betty Parent Achievement Award is being created in her name, and with her permission, to recognize Dr. Parent’s achievement and on-going inspiration.
+The Betty Parent Achievement Award was created in her name, and with her permission, to recognize Dr. Parent’s achievement and on-going inspiration.
 The Award will honor outstanding students making similar strides in their academic progress and service to American Indian communities.

 - Be currently enrolled as a full-time student at San Francisco State University.